claucondor/flow-wallet-api/README.md

 - _Transfer NFTs (coming soon)_
 - _Detect NFT deposits (coming soon)_

-View full list of functionality in the [API documentation](https://flow-hydraulics.github.io/flow-wallet-api/).

 ## Quick Start

 Get up and running in 5 minutes with lightweight mode (no PostgreSQL, no Redis required):